twardoch/topyaz/SPEC.md

 This specification provides a comprehensive foundation for implementing `topyaz` as a production-ready, user-friendly wrapper around Topaz Labs CLI tools, with extensive error handling, remote execution capabilities, and detailed user feedback throughout all operations.

-# Appendix: Reference for Topaz CLI tools
+# Appendix 1: Reference for Topaz CLI tools

-## Topaz Gigapixel AI
+## 16. Topaz Gigapixel AI

 Topaz Gigapixel AI in CLI operates via its `gigapixel` CLI tool.